N03407344/ELSpring2018/doc/Readme.md

-This directory is for all documentation related to the project
+My directory is for all documentation related to my projects